Netanelshoshan/OffSec-work/README.md

 ------------------------------------------

-These are all of my OSCP notes.
+These are all my OSCP notes.